-- The majority of the U.S. commercial jalapeño supply is grown in New Mexico, Texas, and California but many small farms throughout the southwest grow peppers for sale to local markets.
-Jalapeños are also imported to the U.S. and imported peppers were the source of a large Salmonella Saintpaul outbreak in 2008.
+- The majority of the U.S. commercial jalapeño supply is grown in New Mexico, Texas, and California, but many small farms throughout the southwest grow peppers for sale to local markets.
+Jalapeños are also imported to the U.S., and imported peppers were the source of a large Salmonella Saintpaul outbreak in 2008.

 - During the growing season, a pepper plant will be harvested multiple times overall, producing about 25 to 35 pods per plant.

-- Chipotles are ripened jalapeños which have been smoked and much of their moisture removed.
+- The Scovolle ‘heat test’ is used to determine how hot a pepper is, and jalapeños can range from 2,500 to 10,000 Scoville ‘heat units’.
 Jalapeños seeds are called picante and are used to add a spicy flavor to many cuisines.

 Scoville Scale (Heat)